-Not all Master of Business Administration degrees are the same.
-When choosing an MBA program, students must look carefully at the school, the program and the area of concentration.
-MBAs come in a variety of concentrations, such as finance, human resources, and even Native American Leadership.
+Not all Master of Business Administration (MBA) degrees are the same.
+When choosing an MBA program, students must look carefully at the school, program and area of concentration.
+MBAs come in a variety of concentrations, such as finance, human resources and even Native American leadership.
 An MBA with an emphasis in accounting is one of those choices that students should research before deciding on the right program.

 Core Courses and Concentration Courses

 Typically, an MBA student completes a core curriculum plus courses in their area of concentration.
-For an MBA with an emphasis in accounting from Southeastern Oklahoma State University (SOSU), this means 30 credit hours of core courses and six credit hours of accounting courses.
-Core courses cover areas of business such as resource management, data analytics, leadership and ethics.
-Concentration topics in accounting can range from auditing to forensic accounting.
-These additional courses give students a competitive advantage in the workforce, whether they are just starting out or they are looking to boost their current careers.
+For an accelerated, online MBA with a Concentration in Accounting from Southeastern Oklahoma State University, this means 24 credit hours of core courses and 12 credit hours of accounting courses.
+Core courses cover areas of business studies such as behavioral management, data analytics, finance, marketing and strategic management.

 A Broad-Based Degree

-Beyond course topics, MBAs learn a variety of skills, just by participating in their respective programs.
-MBA programs transfer a number of "soft skills" to students in their day-to-day work.
-Students receive a top-down perspective of the business world — a better understanding of how each department works in concert to keep the company running.
-Although the MBA program covers specializations like that of accounting, students leave the program with a firm grasp on the interlocking networks of business.
+Students also receive a top-down perspective of the business world — a better understanding of how each department works in concert to keep the company running.
+Although the MBA program covers specializations like accounting, students leave the program with a firm grasp of the interlocking networks of business.
 Skills such as these allow MBAs to move fluidly across departments and organizations.

 Gain Networking Skills

-Speaking of networking, MBA programs also teach students how to create and maintain business relationships.
+Speaking of networks, MBA programs also teach students how to create and maintain business relationships.
 This soft skill of networking is vital to any career and business.
-Although products and services may be what businesses offer, it is human relationships that take precedence and connect people working toward a common goal.
-As students make their way through an MBA program, they learn how to network with their peers.
+Although products and services may be what companies offer, human relationships take precedence and connect people working toward a common goal.
+As students progress through an MBA program, they learn how to network and collaborate with their peers.

 Job Outlook for Accounting MBAs

-Accounting is also a fast-growing field, and thus accountants who have earned MBAs with an emphasis in accounting can expect their prospects to remain strong.
-The U.S. Bureau of Labor Statistics reports that in 2016 (the most recent data), there were 1,397,700 jobs for accountants in the U.S. Further, the BLS predicts that accounting will grow at a rate of 10 percent, faster than the national average for all job categories combined.
+Accounting is also a stable field.
+Thus, accountants who have earned an MBA with an emphasis in accounting can expect their prospects to remain strong.
+BLS reports that there were 1,449,800 jobs in 2021 for accountants and auditors in the U.S., with job growth projected at 6% until 2031.
+As an example of the higher-level positions accounting MBA graduates could pursue, BLS predicts 2021-2031 job growth for financial managers to be 17%, much faster than the national average for all job categories combined.

-Whether you are just starting out or need a boost to your career, an MBA with an emphasis in accounting may be the right choice for you.
-Many schools offer online courses for the working professional.
+If you want to advance your career in the field, an MBA with an emphasis in accounting may be the right choice.
+Plus, schools like Southeastern Oklahoma State University offer fully online courses for the working professional.
 In these programs, you can study while maintaining a career.
-Moreover, the programs offer the added benefit of networking with colleagues around the world.
+Moreover, the programs provide the added benefit of networking with colleagues worldwide.